Travel in Austria

 How to get to the museum by public transport?

-Due to the museum’s central location, it can be easily reached from all the main attractions in the first district.
+Because of the museum’s central location, visitors can easily reach it from all the main attractions in the first district.
 Whether you are visiting the Hofburg Palace or its royal gardens or are at the Parliament and City Hall, you can walk along the Ringstrasse until you reach the museum.

 If you are arriving by public transport, you can take the underground, the orange line (U3) or the purple line (U2), and get off at the Volkstheater station.
 From there, you will have to walk about 4 minutes to the museum.